 In summer, if you manage to arrive early in the morning, you can take advantage of the few trees on the beach that provide shade.
 And don’t leave soon, the sunsets in Kalathas are beautiful!

-- There are more accessible prices at Esplanade Apartments, a beautiful collection of self-catered studios less than 800 m from the beach.
+– There are more accessible prices at Esplanade Apartments, a beautiful collection of self-catered studios less than 800 m from the beach.
 The hosts are very friendly and there’s a pool with a great sea view.
-Check it here.
+Click here for more information and the latest prices..

-- Vila Fotini is another great house for families, just 8 km from Chania International Airport.
-Here you can see prices and book.
+– Vila Fotini is another great house for families, just 8 km from Chania International Airport.
+Click here for more information and the latest prices.

-- If you have a reduced budget check Dione Apartment.
+– If you have a reduced budget check Dione Apartment.
 This two-bedroom apartment is ideal for a small family.
 It’s just 700 m from the beach and has all you need to feel at home.
-Here is a link to book your stay although it’s hard to find it available.
+Click here for more information and the latest prices.

 Tersanas Beach, Chorafakia, Crete, Greece.